New Orleans Healthcare

 Serving the River Parishes of Greater New Orleans, St. James Parish Hospital is located in Lutcher.

 Top-notch assisted living and memory care facilities can be found throughout the city and surrounding suburbs.
 Poydras Home, located in Uptown New Orleans, recently underwent a multi-million-dollar renovation and is considered one of the best local facilities in the region.
 Christwood in Covington offers a luxurious setting on several acres for Northshore retirees.

 For those who prefer a more intimate setting for their loved ones, dozens of board-and-care facilities are available.
 The New Orleans Council on Aging – a local non-profit group with a national affiliate – assists residents in choosing the right care provider for their family member.

 New Orleans is committed to providing top-quality healthcare, and to training the next generation of doctors, surgeons, and nursing professionals.

 LSU School of Medicine and Tulane University School of Medicine, both located in downtown New Orleans, feature nationally accredited teaching hospitals that oversee students as they rotate through a variety of regional hospitals to gain experience.
-Loyola University, Our Lady of Holy Cross College, and Delgado Community College offer nursing programs, and New Orleans is home to the LSU School of Dentistry.
+Loyola University, University of Holy Cross, Northshore Technical Community College, Delgado Community College, and LSU HSC offer nursing programs.
+New Orleans also is home to the LSU School of Dentistry.